Sestiere Santa Croce

 San Giacomo dall'Orio hides at least three fascinating curiosities waiting to be discovered, along with vibrant paintings by Palma il Giovane.

-- Skip the tourist crush — this relaxed square offers shade and a front-row seat to everyday Venetian life.
+- Recharge in this relaxed square, which offers shade and a front-row seat to everyday Venetian life.

 What to see nearby